Rethinking Normalization Strategies and Convolutional Kernels for Multimodal Image Fusion: Experiment

+We conducted pairwise comparisons between LKC-FUNet and each baseline method on a per-image basis.
+For each metric, we computed difference vectors and applied the Shapiro-Wilk test to assess normality.
+When paired differences followed a normal distribution (p$>$0.05), we used the paired t-test; otherwise, the Wilcoxon signed-rank test was employed.
+To control the family-wise error rate across multiple comparisons, all raw p-values were adjusted using the Holm-Bonferroni method.
+An adjusted p-value below 0.05 was considered statistically significant.

+To visualize the overall trend, we constructed a significance heatmap, as shown in \Cref{fig:Statistical}. $r$ denotes the improvement rate across all samples, each cell in the heatmap represents the centered improvement rate $r_c=(r-0.5)\times2\in[-1,1]$.
+This metric intuitively indicates whether the majority of samples improved in the positive direction.
+For example, 0.44 indicates improvement in 72\% of samples, while -0.56 indicates improvement in only 22\% (a degradation).
+The symbols denote the level of statistical confidence after Holm's correction: {non-significant (p$>$0.05, ``/'')}, significant (p$<$0.05, ``*''), and highly significant (p$<$0.001, ``**'').

+In MIF, LKC-FUNet demonstrates statistically significant and directionally consistent improvements over the best-performing baselines in SD, SF, AG, and VIFF, with $r$ values approaching 100\%.
+Although SSIM and SCD exhibit weaker significance, several baselines maintain consistent improvement trends.
+In IVIF, although perceptual structural (SSIM) gain is limited, LKC-FUNet achieves statistically reliable fusion quality enhancement in contrast and detail metrics.

-\subsection{Fusion efficiency}
+\subsection{Fusion Efficiency}

-This section compares the inference time of SOTA methods on two datasets with different resolutions: 256$\times$256 for MRI and CT images, and 640$\times$480 for IR and VIS images in MSRS.
-Due to the differences in data processing and testing strategies of the different methods, we only calculate the time from calling the model to obtaining the fusion results to ensure a fair measurement.
-In addition, the rankings of the six metrics are presented in the form of histograms to comprehensively analyze the fusion performance and computational efficiency.
+This section tests the parameter count, FLOPs, and inference time of various SOTA methods on a 256$\times$256 (MIF) resolution.
+Due to differences in data processing and testing strategies among methods, we use the DeepSpeed library to uniformly calculate the time it takes for a model to produce a fused result, ensuring a fair measurement.
+The Ranking reflects the total rank across all metrics on the three MIF datasets to comprehensively analyze fusion performance and computational efficiency.

-As shown in \cref{fig:time}, our approach is slightly behind MMDRFuse and LRRNet in inference time, but they underperform in performance.
-In contrast, our method achieves a better trade-off between the two.
-It is worth noting that CDDFuse resolution decreases but inference time increases due to its two-stage testing process on medical images.